NatashaTing/covid19-modelling/README.md

 3. `dataset.py` updates daily data from https://github.com/canghailan/Wuhan-2019-nCoV

 ### Development
-This repository is under development to optimize speed and to increase robustness.
+This repository is under development to optimize speed and to increase robustness with regards to parameter N, and to try to estimate without certain shapes of the data.

+### Issues
+Results are off when used with matplotplib 3.2.1 version on Python3.
+Downgrade to 3.1.3 for the results I obtained.